You’ve seen the Calibrachoa plant (ca-libra-KO-a), a tender perennial commonly known as “Million Bells.”

 What makes Superbells® Lemon Slice so unique is its bicolor pattern of white and bright yellow never seen in a Calibrachoa.

 Millions bells flowers attract butterflies and hummingbirds making them a good addition to your garden.
-They also serve as great hanging basket plants, thanks to their trailing habits, low maintenance requirement, and lovely blooms.
+They also serve as great hanging basket plants, thanks to habits of their trailing stems, low maintenance requirements, and lovely blooms.

 These Calibrachoa or million bells plants are ready to put on a show at your house!